• Shows

 Shows to See in Tokyo, November 2024

-Art Week Tokyo (AWT) returns for its second year with a program spanning 53 participating galleries, art spaces, and museums from November 7–10.
+Art Week Tokyo (AWT) returns for its fourth year with a program spanning 53 participating galleries, art spaces, and museums from November 7–10.
 What makes AWT a draw for visitors are the convenient hop-on, hop-off shuttles that take guests around six selected routes, linking up galleries, museums, and other art spaces.
 In addition, the AWT Focus exhibition, held at the neoclassical Okura Museum of Art, “Earth, Wind, and Fire: Visions of the Future from Asia,” overseen by Mori Art Museum director Mami Kataoka, presents works by 57 artists in a curated selling presentation, while the AWT Video program, curated by New York’s Sculpture Center director Sohrab Mohebbi, presents moving-image works by 13 artists.
 An architect-designed pop-up bar and a talks program round out AWT’s busy program.
 Before planning your shuttle routes, here are a few of the gallery and museum highlights from around the Japanese capital in November to put on your lists.

 LOUISE BOURGEOIS, Untitled (I have been to hell and back), 1996, embroidered handkerchief, 49.5 × 45.7 cm.
 Courtesy Mori Art Museum, Tokyo.